-How to kick-start your demand generation strategy to fuel your growth engine in the new year
+How to kick-start your demand generation strategy to fuel your growth engine

 It’s a common struggle many companies face: they invest heavily in marketing, but it doesn’t seem to translate into revenue.
 Despite their sales team’s best efforts, lead conversion rates are very low.
 As a result, their growth falls short of expectations.
 And their ability to drive demand for their products and services diminishes.